Rotavirus is an infection of the stomach and intestines. It is the most common cause of severe diarrhea in infants and young children.

 Good hygiene is the best way to help reduce the spread of rotavirus.
 This includes taking the following steps:

 There is a vaccine to prevent rotavirus in babies.
-Your baby may need two or three doses between the ages of 2-6 months.
+Your baby may need 2 or 3 doses between the ages of 2-6 months.

 US Centers for Disease Control and Prevention